Kein/build_your_ue/readme.md

 ### Building UnrealHeaderTool/BlankProgram

 Once you have `UBT` built, it is time to test if our dev environment set up correctly and if we can compile and link UE modules and programs.
-Do note that **UnrealHeaderTool** was removed from UE 5.3 and is no longer an *engine program* but rather a part of EpicGames Shared C++ toolkit and is being built when you compile `AutomationTools`/`UBT` (as a solution for the latter).
+Do note that **UnrealHeaderTool** was removed from UE 5.3 and is no longer an *engine program* but rather a part of EpicGames Shared C# toolkit and is being built when you compile `AutomationTools`/`UBT` (as a solution for the latter).

 From `$(EngineRoot)` directory: